lab4motion/bandwidth-test/README.md

 # Bandwidth test

+1. Run the bandwidth test to download the original images size

+        python ./bandwidth-test/run.py --service SERVICE

-1. Run the bandwitch test
+1. Run the bandwidth test to download the decreased images size

+    On the fly the maximum image dimension will be decreased to 700px and compression with 50% of quality will be used.

         python ./bandwidth-test/run.py --service SERVICE